hyl3rid/blog/data/blog/greencurry.md

 ⦁ Reduce the heat to low and add green Thai paste.
 Keep stirring it.
 Let it cook for about 3 minutes.
 ⦁ Pour the coconut milk/cream mixture and mix so all the ingredient incorporate.
 Turn up the heat to medium and bring the mixture to a boil.
 ⦁ Add the tahini, cashews, zucchini/, cauliflower/broccoli, green beans, bamboo shoots and spinach.
+⦁ If you used coconut milk, then it might not thicken much by evaporation and you can add a tsp of cornstarch dissolved in water.
 ⦁ Lower the heat and let it simmer for about 10 minutes or until the vegetables are tender.
-⦁ Dissolve the cornstarch with a little of water.
-⦁ Add the cornstarch into the pot and let the sauce thicken.
+This will cause coconut cream thicken by evaporation and will also incorporate all the flavors.
 ⦁ Remove the curry from heat, squeeze lime and mix well.
 Finally you can drizzle coconut cream to decorate.
 ⦁ Garnish with Thai basil and green chilis.
 Serve alongside jasmine rice.
 Enjoy.